Cambridge Net Zero Action Plan

 Challenges: Continuously growing enrollment remains a challenge.
 Since the inception of the aggregation the total number of enrolled accounts has remained relatively stable, meaning that overall enrollment numbers haven’t grown much.
 There are several factors for this such as the transient nature of Cambridge residents, but more importantly third-party competitive suppliers that compete with the aggregation.
 Competitive suppliers often target the most vulnerable populations by offering lower costs immediately after enrollment, then increasing prices sustainably shortly thereafter.
 Regulating these competitive suppliers would need to be coordinated by the State.

-Opportunities: At the state-level there are big opportunities for aggregation programs, community solar programs, and how utility billing is done.
-The Department of Public Utilities (DPU) is examining whether or not community solar may be included in aggregation programs.
+Opportunities: At the state level there are big opportunities for aggregation programs, community solar programs, and how utility billing is done.
+The Department of Public Utilities (DPU) has recently enabled municipalities to have community solar automatically included in aggregation programs.
 Moving to a system of single billing would have a significant impact on the ease of implementation and education around the benefits of community solar.

 Resilience